groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Verification - debian

-At the base of the verification of a debian repository is the file file `Release` and its signature `Release.gpg`.
-Recnetly, the file `InRelease`, which is identical to `Release` but includes an integrated signature.
+At the base of the verification of a Debian repository is the file `Release` and its  signature `Release.gpg`.
+Recently, the file `InRelease`, which is identical to `Release` but includes an integrated signature.

-The debian respositories are sigend with several keys.
-At each new version of debian , a new master archive key is created.
+The Debian repositories are signed with several keys.
+At each new version of Debian, a new master archive key is created.
 The file `Release` is signed with the current key and the key anterior.
-The repositoreis `stable`, `testing`, `security` are only signed with these two keys.
-However, the repositories of the debian versions themselves, such as `Buster` or `BullsEye`, are also signed with a third key taht depends on the version.
+The repositories `stable`, `testing`, `security` are only signed with these two keys.
+However, the repositories of the Debian versions themselves, such as `Buster` or `BullsEye`, are also signed with a third key that depends on the version.

-The verification tasks of debian repositories requires access to all of these keys.
-For example for `BullsEye` the needed keys are
+The verification tasks of Debian repositories require access to all of these keys.
+For example, for `BullsEye` the needed keys are

 - [Debian 10/buster archive signing key](https://ftp-master.debian.org/keys/archive-key-10.asc)
 - [Debian 11/bullseye archive signing key](https://ftp-master.debian.org/keys/archive-key-11.asc)